 - Recognize and provide evidence of knowledge of fire and life safety concepts and best practices

 - Ensure a uniform, fair process for certification that is accessible to everyone who is eligible

 - Ensure proficiency in the use of NFPA codes and standards

 NFPA is currently transitioning to a new certification management system to offer you an improved user experience and even greater control over your personal certification journey.
 No new applications will be accepted until Wednesday, May 18.
 Thanks for your patience during this change.

 Certification holders also receive an NFPA certificate that highlights their accomplishment.

-The exam is based on the 2015 edition of NFPA 101®, Life Safety Code®.
-It is the candidate’s responsibility to obtain this reference source for study purposes and to have present during the examination.
-It is the only reference source allowed in the examination room.
-If you would like to purchase this NFPA document please go to the NFPA website at www.nfpa.org/catalog.
+As of March 1, 2022, the exam will be compatible with the 2021 and 2018 editions of NFPA 101, Life Safety Code.
+It is the candidate's responsibility to obtain one of these publications for study purposes and to have present during the examination.
+If you would like to purchase this NFPA document please go to the NFPA online catalog.